 Credit Unions are unlike any other financial institution.
-They are unique in that they are not-for-profit cooperatives and are owned by their members.
+They are unique in that they are not-for-profit cooperatives and are owned by their member-owners.
 Credit Unions were built upon a cooperative movement more than 150 years ago.
 To this day, this cooperative philosophy of "People Helping People" continues to drive the credit union movement.
 This page is a brief summary about credit unions and will help you understand "the credit union difference."

 What Are Credit Unions?